NeptuneHub/k3s-supreme-waffle/raspberrypi5/README.md

 systemctl enable ssh
 ```

 Setting the static ip is also needed for a server.
-So first at all we configured the DHCP of the router to assing the same as a default, but to be more secure we also configured it in ubuntu by adding this file
+So first at all we configured the DHCP of the router to assing the same as a default, but to be more secure we also configured it in ubuntu by adding this file (you can find an exmaple on this repo):
 ```
 sudo vim /etc/netplan/99_config.yaml
 ```